Lt. Governor Mark Robinson on Protecting Voting Rights

 All that is is socialism.

-We've explained this a hundred times.
+We've explained this a hundred times, maybe 500 times.

-Forgiveness of college loans, guaranteed government wage, guaranteed government healthy food, guaranteed government health care, guaranteed government retirement.
+It's, oh, everything is guaranteed, guaranteed government job, guaranteed pre-K through college, paid for, forgiveness of college loans, guaranteed government wage, guaranteed government healthy food, guaranteed government health care, guaranteed government retirement.

-Again, you're trusting the same people that failed with their simple promise and talking point on Obamacare to keep your doctor, keep your plan and save money.
+Again, you're trusting the same people that failed with their simple promise and talking point on Obamacare to keep your doctor, keep your plan, and save money.

-The same people from the same states, the same liberal Democrats that don't that there's no law and order and safety and security in their cities and their states that they run for decades.
+The same people from the same states, the same liberal Democrats that don't, that there's no law and order and safety and security in their cities and their states that they run for decades.

 The same people that we give more per capita per student than any other industrialized nation with the worst results.